 Geo-referencing of IDP sites: In order to locate each IDP site, a “geo-point” type question will be integrated in the KOBO tool.
 If the geo-referencing does not work on the data collection phone, then an additional question will be asked to provide details on the site location (e.g: 20km from X village, north on Y road).

 Verification: Regarding estimates questions (number of shelters, number of households, number of individuals, number of arrivals and departure) field officers will be provided with a list of last year’s estimates for all assessed IDP sites within the districts/region they have been assigned to.
 This list will then be distributed to enumerators.
-If there are visiting an already assessed site, they will be able to compare the estimates given by KI to last year’s figures.
+If they are visiting an already assessed site, they will be able to compare the estimates given by KI to last year’s figures.

 For a more comprehensive understanding of the data collection, see the details below: